decentralized-identity/sidetree/docs/protocol.md

 ## DID and DID Document Creation
-The API to create a Sidetree DID.
+The API to create a Sidetree DID and its initial DID Document.

 ### Request path
 ```